brittanyrw/Periodic-Table-of-Broadway/README.md

 # Periodic Table of Broadway

-A table showing a list of popular Broadway and Off-Broadway shows.
+This project is a periodic table style chart showing a list of popular Broadway and Off-Broadway shows.

 [View Live Project Here](https://periodic-table-of-broadway.netlify.app/)